paulmillr/encrypted-dns/README.md

 ## Installation

-To make settings work across all apps in iOS 14 & MacOS Big Sur, you’ll need to install configuration profile.
+To make settings work across all apps in **iOS 14** & **MacOS Big Sur**, you’ll need to install configuration profile.
 This profile would tell operating system to use DOH / DOT.
 Note: it’s not enough to simply set server IPs in System Preferences — you need to install a profile.

 On iOS, after installation, go to system **Settings => General => Profile**, select downloaded profile and click “Install” button.